List of ICC Champions Trophy five-wicket hauls

 In cricket, a five-wicket haul (also known as a "five–for" or "fifer") refers to a bowler taking five or more wickets in a single innings.
-This is regarded as a significant achievement, and there have been only 10 instances of a bowler taking a fifer in ICC Champions Trophy tournaments.
-The ICC Champions Trophy is a One Day International (ODI) tournament organised by the International Cricket Council (ICC), and is considered the second most significant after the World Cup.
+This is regarded as a significant achievement, and there have been only 15 instances of a bowler taking a fifer in ICC Champions Trophy tournaments.
+The ICC Champions Trophy is a One Day International (ODI) tournament organised by the International Cricket Council (ICC), and is considered the second most significant cricket tournament after the World Cup.
 Originally inaugurated as the "ICC Knock Out Trophy" in 1998, the tournament has been organised every two or three years since.